 First, Create Ambiance

-And don't forget your beverage of choice.
-Hot tea, a glass of wine, even hot cocoa are all great comfort drinks while taking a bath.
+Plus, don't forget your beverage of choice.
+Hot tea, a glass of wine, or even hot cocoa are all great comfort drinks to sip on while taking a bath.

-Most importantly, kindly ask your family to give you privacy.
-The biggest ambiance buzzkill would be kids beating on the door wanting attention.
+Most importantly, if you live in a busy household, kindly ask your family or roommates to give you privacy.
+The biggest ambiance buzzkill would definitely have to be kids or noisy friends beating on the door wanting attention.

 Start With a Cup of Bath Salts

 I like to pour in unscented bath salts or Epsom salts in my bath.
-Bath salts are great for sore muscles.
-I like them because I think they make the bath water feel somehow softer.
+They're great for soothing sore muscles.
+Really, I like them because I think they make the bath water feel somehow softer and everything smells so soothing.
+They're relatively cheap as well, like Dr. Teal's Pure Epsom Salt Therapeutic Soak ($5) which is a popular choice and available at most convenience stores.

 Add Some Sort of Bubbles (Mr. Bubble Works!)

-I like a great bubble bath.
-I've even been known to go out and buy Mr. Bubble when on vacation in a B&B with a great large tub.
-The secret to getting the bubbles to properly bubble is to pour the bubbles slowly into the rushing water.
+I'm not shy to admit it, I like a great bubble bath.
+I mean, who doesn't?
+I've even been known to go out and buy Mr. Bubble ($4) when on vacation— made even better if the B&B has a great, large tub.
+This nostalgic and simple bubble bath maker is always fun to break out and adds a playful quality to my already wonderful bath.
+Pro tip: The secret to getting the bubbles to properly bubble is to pour the bubbles slowly into the rushing water.

 A Few Drops of Essential Oils for Scent

-I like to keep essential oils on hand for baths.
-At least 10 drops should scent up your bath nicely.
+I like to keep essential oils on hand for baths, and adding at least 10 drops should scent up your bath nicely.
 Lavender is my favorite and especially great for putting you in a sleepy mood, but rose and geranium are also lovely.

 Or, Skip the Essential Oils, & Try a Bath Oil

-If I'm not putting in essential oils, I'll use Dr. Hauschka's Aromatherapy Bath Oil, which a friend gave me years ago and I've been buying ever since.
-I find it protects my skin from the bad effects of hot bathwater.
+If I'm not putting in essential oils, I'll use Dr. Hauschka's Aromatherapy Bath Oil ($25), which is available in a range of scents from lavender to sage.
+A friend gave me a bottle of this bath oil years ago and I've been buying it ever since.
+I find it protects my skin from the dehydrating effects of hot bathwater.
+Another thing to consider, make sure your bath products are hydrating so you feel moisturized despite hot water.

 Don't Forget Something for Your Head

-I used to have a plastic bath pillow that suction-cupped onto my tub.
-You can also roll up a hand towel to put under your neck to make your spa bath more luxurious.
+I used to have a plastic bath pillow that suction-cupped onto my tub, like Hankey's Bathtub and Spa Pillow ($11).
+You can also roll up a hand towel to put under your neck to make your bath feel a bit more luxurious.

-This is going all out, but for the ultimate spa experience at home, spread on a face mask.
+This is going all out, but for the ultimate spa experience at home, apply a face mask while you soak.
 Let it sit for 10 minutes on your face and then wash it off with a warm washcloth in the tub.
 Divine.
+Exquisite.
+The height of luxury.
+Not only do you get a freshly scrubbed glow from the bath, but your pores thank you for the face mask, too.

-After soaking for a good 15 minutes or so (I always let more water in as the tub cools), I like to pull on bath mitts and give myself a good, vigorous scrub with a body scrub made from coconut oil and brown sugar that I make myself.
-You won't believe how soft and supple your skin will feel afterward.
+After soaking for a good 15 minutes or so (I always let more water in as the tub cools), I like to pull on bath mitts (aka exfoliating gloves) and give myself a good, vigorous scrub.
+I tend to use a DIY body scrub made from coconut oil and brown sugar.
+You won't believe how soft and supple your skin feels afterward.

-Step Out Into a Great Big Fluffy Towel and a Fabulous Robe
+Step Into a Big Fluffy Towel and a Fabulous Robe

-Years ago, I invested in fluffy white towels because I love how luxurious it feels to towel off with a good towel.
-I also invest in wonderful robes.
+Years ago, I invested in fluffy white towels because I love how luxurious it feels to dry off with a good towel.
+I also invested in a wonderful robe and highly suggest you do the same.
 Otherwise, it's not really a spa experience at home, is it?

 Slather Yourself in Moisturizer